oitofelix/qdot-8086/index.md

 - `symbol_definition` is the definition of `symbol` itself properly.
-  It may be anything that defines `symbol` globally, ranging from _NASM_'s equates, or labels used with pseudo-instructions, like `db`, to _QDot_'s function definitions;
+  It may be anything that defines `symbol` globally, ranging from _NASM_'s equates, or labels used with pseudo-instructions, like `db`, to function definitions;

 To illustrate this, let's re-define the factorial function to return `0` in case of overflow.
-First we declare an importable symbol defining the maximum allowable value for the factorial's argument:
+First we declare an importable symbol defining the maximum allowable value for the factorial argument:

 <pre>
 %ifdef IMPORT_FACTORIAL_ARGMAX